- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

-Home of the Nashua Silver Nights, Holman Stadium is a baseball stadium that seats 2,800.
+Home of the Nashua Silver Knights, Holman Stadium is a baseball stadium that seats 2,800.
 Built in 1937, it was originally used as a multi-purpose park that hosted the likes of Elvis Costello, Tina Turner, and Whitney Houston.
-It’s fun to go catch a Silver Nights game on a warm day!
+It’s fun to go catch a Silver Knights game on a warm day!

 Go shopping at Pheasant Lane Mall.

 For a classic shopping mall experience, you’ll want to check out Pheasant Lane Mall on Daniel Webster Highway, one of NH’s largest shopping centers.

 With over 130 stores, you’ll find familiar brands like Forever 21, Sally Beauty, Dick’s Sporting Goods, Lush, and Apple.
 The food court has some great options as well – choose between Red Robin, Blaze Pizza, Buffalo Wild Wings, Chick-fil-A, and many more.

 Greeley Park is a 125-acre public park that extends from the Merrimack River, across Concord Street to Manchester Street.

 There’s a lot to do at this inner-city green space.
 Walking along the gravel paths past a pond, you can link up to some nice walking trails, use the ball fields, play tennis, launch from the boat ramp, or play with your kids on the modern playground.